MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/smb-multichannel.md

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Azure Stack HCI, versions 21H2 and 20H2

-Simplified SMB Multichannel and Multi- Network Interface Card (NIC) Cluster Networks is a feature that enables the use of multiple NICs on the same cluster network subnet, and automatically enables SMB Multichannel.
+Simplified SMB Multichannel and Multi-Network Interface Card (NIC) Cluster Networks is a feature that enables the use of multiple NICs on the same cluster network subnet, and automatically enables SMB Multichannel.

 Simplified SMB Multichannel and Multi-NIC Cluster Networks provides the following benefits:
 - Failover Clustering automatically recognizes all NICs on nodes that are using the same switch / same subnet - no additional configuration needed.